richardhughes260/raspi_gtalk_robot/README.md

 ## What is it?

+This is mashup of this forked project and the hardware & some code from [here] (http://www.tannr.com/2015/01/16/raspberry-pi-garage-door-opener-part-1/)

 [**Spanish version**](https://github.com/UlisesGascon/raspi_gtalk_robot/blob/master/README_es.md)

-This script will allow you to communicate directly with your Raspberry Pi using Gtalk / Google Hangouts.
+This script will allow you to communicate directly with your Raspberry Pi using JWCHAT.

 You can run it in any device that supports google hangouts